Want to Unlock Jaw-Dropping Guitar Skills with Proven Clear, Practical Advice?

 What Makes The C Major Scale “Major”

-All scales are built up of intervals.
-Intervals are simply the distance between notes.
-If you put enough of these intervals together, and in the right order, you have yourself a Major scale.
-And once you know the intervals of one Major scale, you know them all!
-I'm going to show you this simple formula so you'll be able to build a Major scale in any key today.
+All scales are built up of intervals, which are simply the distances between notes.
+When you put enough of these intervals together in the right order, you create a Major scale.
+Once you know the intervals of one Major scale, you know them all!

 Major Scale Intervals